Why is Isle Royale a Unique Research Location?

-Wolves utilize beavers as a secondary food source to moose.
-Wolves prey on beavers during the summer primarly, but will campout beside a beaver lodge in winter in hopes of an ambush.
-However, most of the time beavers are hidden in their lodges under the safety of ice during the winter.
+Wolves utilize beaver as a secondary food source.
+Primarily in the summer wolves prey on beaver.
+In winter wolves will lie in wait near beaver lodges in hopes of an ambush.
+Often beaver are hidden in their lodges under the safety of ice.

-It is uncertain when beavers first inhabited Isle Royale.
+It is uncertain when beaver first inhabited Isle Royale.
 They are ecosystem engineers who construct dams that provide important aquatic habitats for other animals.
-Beavers are vegetarian and influence island vegetation, similar to moose.
+Similar to moose, beaver are herbivores and influence island vegetation.

 Predator-Prey Relationships: Wolves-Moose & Beaver

-The island ecosystem may seem simple at first glance, but relationships between island predator and prey are more complex then is readily apparent.
+The island ecosystem may seem simple at first glance, but relationships between island predator and prey are more complex than is readily apparent.

 This graph displays how Isle Royale predator and prey populations have varied through time.
 The National Park Service and Michigan Technological University have collaborated to conduct the longest consecutive predator-prey study that focuses on the relationship between wolves, moose, beaver, and vegetation.
 Relationships among wolves, their prey, and the environment have been affected by: